bdickason/bdickason.com/posts/the-best-product-management-books-articles.md

 * **Albert Wenger** ([Blog](https://continuations.com/), [Twitter](https://twitter.com/albertwenger))
     * [Kaizen for Software Developers](https://continuations.com/post/37634462048/continuous-improvement-revisited-bonus) - A series (linked in first paragraph) on how to solve optimization problems by applying lean manufacturing theory.

-**Are there books, videos, or articles that changed the way you look at Product Management?
+**What are the books, videos, or articles that changed the way you look at Product Management?
 I’d love to hear about them! [@bdickason](http://twitter.com/bdickason)**

 <strong>Get my newsletter.</strong>  It features simple improvements you can make to improve your day-to-day PM life.
 From Product Vision/Strategy to Goals and Metrics to Roadmaps and everything in between.